openedx/docs.openedx.org/source/developers/references/developer_guide/testing/code-quality.rst

 Code Quality
 ************

-We use a variety of tools to check for errors and vulerabilities, and to enforce a coding standard and coding style.
+We use a variety of tools to check for errors and vulnerabilities, and to enforce a coding standard and coding style.

 To check the quality of your pull request, go to the top level of the edx-